arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 }
 ```

 In the `setup()` function of the sketch dedicated to the Modbus server, the Server address is assigned with an identifier that will be recognized by the Client.
 Also, the initial values of the `Coils`, `Discrete Input`, `Holding`, and `Input` registers are configured.
 These are the data that the Client will locate and retrieve.
-The following line is necessary in the Server `loop()` function:
+The following method is necessary in the Server `loop()` function:

 ```arduino
 ModbusRTUServer.poll();
 ```

-This is the line that polls for Modbus RTU requests.
+This is the method that polls for Modbus RTU requests.
 The complete code for the Server is shown below:

 ```arduino
 /**